harahosen/Pokedex/README.md

   2. Activate a virtual environment: ```.venv\Scripts\activate``` (Windows) or ```source venv/bin/activate``` (Linux/macOS)
   3. Install the needed dependencies (the file is included in the repo): ```pip install -r requirements.txt```
   4. Run uvicorn (be sure to be inside the "app" directory): ```uvicorn main:app --reload --host 0.0.0.0 --port 8000```
-  5. Now you should be able to use the app on local on the port 8000; to access it, you can click on the link provided by uvicorn, use curl or a tool like [HTTPie](https://httpie.io/app) (N.b.: you will need the [desktop app](https://httpie.io/download) to use it on local)
+  5. Now you should be able to use the app on local on the port 8000; to access it, you can click on the link provided by uvicorn, use curl or a tool like [HTTPie](https://httpie.io/app) (n.b.: you will need the [desktop app](https://httpie.io/download) to use it on local)
-  6. Modify the URL with the wanted endpoint, adding "/pokemon/<pokemon name>" for the basic info or "/pokemon/translated/<pokemon name>" for the version with the translated description
+  6. Modify the URL with the wanted endpoint, adding ```/pokemon/<pokemon name>``` for the basic info or ```/pokemon/translated/<pokemon name>``` for the version with the translated description

 b) Run the app using Docker.
 The easiest method is to install [Docker Desktop](https://www.docker.com/get-started/):
   1. Open Docker Desktop